CodeIsaMystic/CodeIsaMystic/README.md

 Inroducing myself, I'm Julien a "product oriented programmer", self-educated from France, working to upgrade my skills and experience learning with some of the best personnalities, professionnals, projects and contents I think we have chance to cross over the web.

 - 🌱 I’m currently learning, upgrading my skills.
-Trying to mastering some and be more confortable (professional) with others.
+Trying to mastering my working approach.
-- 🔭 I’m currently working on my portfolio, and a student project, a single page app.
+- 🔭 I’m currently working on my portfolio, and Testing / Learning to manage Complexity.
-- 💬 Ask me about anything ...
 - 📫 How to reach me: julienorjollet.wd@gmail.com
 - ⚡ Book: Clean Code of Robert C.Martin

 <br />

-You can reach here [my Portfolio](https://codeisamystic.github.io/semplice-clone-portfolio/) (</ still in dev process >).
+You can reach [here my Portfolio](https://codeisamystic.github.io/semplice-clone-portfolio/) (</ still in dev process >).

 <br />